BroadbandForum/usp/specification/extensions/iot/index.md

 ##### Threshold trigger sensor

-To model a sensor, which additionally triggers on a certain threshold, add the `Sensitivity` parameter to the definition:
+To model a sensor, which additionally triggers on a certain threshold, add the `Sensitivity` Parameter to the definition:

 ```
     IoTCapability.1.Class                    = "BinarySensor"